Connect with others who understand.

 Are Lion’s Mane Mushrooms Effective for Managing MS Symptoms?

-Bioactive Compounds Found in Lion’s Mane Mushrooms
+Bioactive Compounds in Lion’s Mane Mushrooms

-Many of these results are anecdotal or appear in very limited research, so it’s important to speak with a medical professional before adding lion’s mane to your diet.
+Early research seems promising, but it’s important to speak with a medical professional before adding lion’s mane to your diet.

 Are Lion’s Mane Mushrooms Safe To Eat?

-No Regulatory Oversight or Quality Control
+Differences in Regulatory Oversight and Quality Control

 Possible Side Effects and Drug Interactions